AI for Academic Research: Tools, Techniques, and Best Practices

 Literature Discovery and Review

-The academic literature grows exponentially—over 3 million new papers are published annually.
-AI helps researchers navigate this ocean of information:
+The academic literature grows exponentially, with over 3 million new papers published annually.
+AI helps researchers navigate this ocean of information in ways that were previously impossible.

 Data Analysis and Processing